 Avoid the Commodity Trap

 China and other emerging nations need more raw materials—ranging from oil to copper to lumber to grains.
 As these countries’ economies continue to grow at a rapid clip, they’re stepping up their purchases of commodities.
-Commodity prices, particularly for oil and gold, have soared—and many individual investors are tempted to join the party.
+Commodity prices, particularly for oil and gold, soared until fairly recently—and many individual investors are tempted to join the party.

 Earlier studies found that putting 5% or 10% of your investments into commodities could net you good returns—especially when stocks and bonds headed south—and reduce your portfolio’s overall volatility.
-But that strategy failed utterly last year, as commodities plunged almost in lockstep with stocks.
-I think it will fail again because a key factor that drove commodities’ returns has disappeared, at least temporarily, thanks to the hordes of new commodity investors.
+But I think that strategy will fail because a key factor that drove commodities’ returns has disappeared, at least temporarily, thanks to the hordes of new commodity investors.

 Those who are in the commodities markets to hedge today represent only a small fraction of all commodities investors.
 Hedging, of course, is the raison d’être for these markets.
 They allow, for instance, an oil company to lock in a price on its production months or even years before it can bring the product to market.
 A farmer can sell futures on his summer harvest to raise cash for spring planting.
 “Investors are now a multiple of the people who need a hedge,” Ober says.
 “I can’t tell you if it’s five times or ten times, but it’s a big number.”

 Almost none of this has happened before—not even in the 1970s, the last time the price of oil blasted off, even as stocks suffered through a horrid decade.
 The futures markets in commodities weren’t nearly as active then, and ETFs didn’t exist.
 So few people and institutions invested in commodities.